Fei Gaoyun: Anhui

 In December 2022, he was transferred to Anhui Province, where he became a member of the provincial Party committee standing committee and later executive vice governor.
 In April 2025, Fei was appointed Party Secretary of Hefei, and in May also assumed the role of first secretary of the Hefei Garrison District Party Committee.

+Investigation

+On 6 May 2026, Fei was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.